 In the event that there is a report of possible COVID spread within a school where the DPH recommends long-term or short-term suspension of in-person instruction, the communication plan will follow the same protocols from the District Closings & Dismissal Procedures.
-The school will use Infinite Campus messages and the website to communicate with families and staff regardingany school closure.
+The school will email, call and use the website to communicate with families and staff regarding any school closure.
 The Board of Education will be immediately informed of the reasons for the closure and procedures being put into place by the district.
 The district will transition to distance learning under the advisement of LACDPH.